 Get a new perspective.
 Sometimes, the best solutions come from thinking outside the box.
 If you're stuck on a design problem, try talking it out.
 Ask yourself what would happen if you turned the problem upside down or looked at it from a different perspective.
 Ask someone else what they might do.
 Bonus points if you can ask someone who is completely unrelated to your field.
 As much as you might think they won't understand your issue, their uninformed perspective might be exactly what you need to spark an idea.

 Use What You Have.
 MacGyver was a master of using whatever was at his disposal to solve problems.
 Similarly, designers can make the most of the resources they have on hand, whether it's repurposing existing assets or finding creative ways to use low-cost materials.

-Think Outside the Box.
+Look beyond your boundaries.
 MacGyver was known for his unconventional solutions to problems, and designers can benefit from a similar approach.
 Sometimes, the most innovative solutions come from breaking free from conventional thinking and exploring new ideas.

 Learn to Improvise.
 MacGyver was a master of improvisation, and designers can also benefit from this skill.
 When facing a design challenge, try working quickly and iteratively to develop multiple solutions, and be willing to experiment and make mistakes along the way.
-This can help you arrive at unexpected and innovative solutions.
+This can help you arrive at unexpected and next-level solutions.

 Have photography or design related needs?
 Let's chat!